 Global equity markets rebounded strongly in the first quarter of 2019 as investor sentiment improved due to signs of progress being made by the US and China on the Trade deal, followed by the dovish stance taken by the Fed on interest rates.
-The recovery was broad based with the MSCI World and Emerging Markets gaining 13% and 10% respectively in the quarter.
-On a sectoral basis, the strongest performers were Technology, Energy, Industrials and Materials.
+The recovery was broad based with the MSCI World and Emerging Markets gaining 13% and 10% respectively in great progress being made by the US and China on the Trade deal, followed by the dovish stance taken by the Fed on interest rates.
+The recovery was broad based with the MSCI World and Emerging Markets gaining 13% and 10% respectively in minerals and political basis, the strongest performers were Technology, Energy, Industrials and Materials.
 Commodity markets remain strong buoyed by tighter supply in minerals such as Iron ore, Palladium and improving demand, underpinned by stimulus measures in China.
 European markets benefited from the global markets rally but remain volatile due to the subdued economic performance and political uncertainty in the UK and France.
 In contrast to the strong run in market, earnings growth rates have softened, and this has driven valuation metrics above long term average.
-With stock markets close to record highs and political uncertainty in major economic regions, we believe investors need to be prudent and stock picking will be even more critical to generate long term value.
+With stock markets close to record highs and political uncertainty in major economic regions, we believe investors need to be produced to the produced produced by the US and China on the Trade deal, and the MSCI World and Emerging Markets gaining 13% and 10% respectively in major economic regions, we believe investors need to be greater distinction between nore critical to generate long term value.
 During uncertain times, the market is likely to draw greater distinction between low and high quality companies which should play out favourably for our portfolio positioning.

 The level of supply in developed property markets has remained disciplined and net absorption remains positive in most of the markets.
-REITS with a high exposure to the major g global cities, positive secular demand drivers, enhancing refurbishments and superior balance sheets are well positioned to outperform.
-The Fund displays very attractive valuation characteristics with an average cash flow yield of 6.8% and dividend yield of 5.0% which offers value relative to the average bond yield of 2.1% and inflation at 1.7%.
+REITS with a high exposure to the major global cities, positive secular demand drivers, enhancing refurbishments and superior balance sheets are well positioned to outperform.
+The Fund displays very attractive valuation a characteristics with an average cash flow yield of 6.8% and dividend yield of 5.0% which offers value relative to the average bond yield of 2.1% and inflation at 1.7%.